Allen County Community Corrections

 • All Risk levels

 Alternatives to Violence (ATV) consists of ten (10) lessons working through four (4) journals that examine Self-Control, Anger, Readiness to Change, and Violence Interventions to improve interpersonal relationships and practice alternatives to violent behaviors.
-Classes are gender-divided with weekly classes for men and bimonthly classes for women.
+Classes are gender-divided with weekly classes for men and women.

 TAC: Theft Awareness Class